Location: | Scrotum |

 Diagnostics: | Physical examination, ultrasound, biopsy |

-Treatment: | Surgical removal (primary tumor) |
+Treatment: | Surgical removal (primary tumour) |

 Prognosis: | Very good after surgery |